-- Packed Lunch policy which aims to encourage schools to achieve the same standards for packed lunches as they do for school meals and ensure a whole school approach to healthy eating.
+- School Food & Packed Lunch policies which aim to encourage schools to achieve the same standards for packed lunches as they do for school meals and ensure a whole school approach to healthy eating.
 Go to the Packed lunch and drinks page in the related pages section.

 - Leeds Youth Council who support the Leeds School Meals Strategy and promote the policies and resources

-Free School Meals Training: To help those who work with families to change people’s behaviour and attitude to free school meals and encourage families to check whether they are entitled.
+- Free School Meals Training: To help those who work with families to change people’s behaviour and attitude to free school meals and encourage families to check whether they are entitled.

 If you are on benefits, your child may be entitled to free school meals.
 Please see the Free School Meals page in the related pages section for more information on how to check if you are eligible.